kaovilai/opendatahub-operator-homeroom/README.md

 **Automated installation through the Operator Lifecycle Manager (OLM)**

-To add open data hub to the OLM Catalog to see the [olm-catalog README](/deploy/manifests/README.md)
+To add Open Data Hub to the OLM Catalog to see the [olm-catalog README](/deploy/manifests/README.md)

 **Manual Installation**